Emergency Care Rights in the United Kingdom

 - Ambulance services are free for everyone — do not hesitate to call 999 in an emergency.

-- If you arrive at A&E, you'll be triaged — seen in order of clinical urgency, not arrival time.
-Life-threatening cases are seen immediately.
+- At A&E you're triaged — seen in order of clinical urgency, not arrival time.
+Life-threatening cases are seen immediately; less urgent ones can wait hours.

-- If you're an overseas visitor and charged after an emergency admission, ask for an itemised bill and check whether any exemptions apply.
+- If you're an overseas visitor and you get a bill after an emergency admission, request an itemised invoice and check exemptions — infectious diseases, family planning, treatment under the Mental Health Act, and others remain free regardless of status.

 What should you NOT do?

-- Don't leave A&E before being seen without telling staff — if you've been triaged and your condition worsens, they need to know.
+- Don't walk out of A&E without telling staff.
+If you've been triaged and your condition deteriorates, they need to know — leaving silently puts you at risk.